hannarosenfeld/quiver/README.md

 # Quiver

 A simplified quora clone with global dark mode.
 Featuring questions/answers and posts/comments.
 In the future I want to add
-- feature profile picture upload
+- profile picture upload (AWS)
+- adding pictures to questions and posts (AWS)
 - user section
 - "spaces"
 - pagination